Getting started with Shopify POS

 Step 5: Make sure customers can pay you

 To make sure that customers can pay you, you need to set up a payment gateway.
 A payment gateway lets you accept payments securely.
 Shopify offers its own payment gateway (Shopify Payments), and supports a variety of third-party payment gateways for Shopify POS.

 To set up a payment provider:

-When you choose to use Shopify Payments, you can avoid paying additional transaction fees and you can view your payouts right from your Shopify admin.
+When you choose to use Shopify Payments, you avoid paying additional transaction fees, and you can view your payouts right from your Shopify admin.